 When You are Ready, Here is How We Can Help You File a Lawsuit Against a Youth Residential Treatment Center

-- Free Case Review – Contact the youth treatment center abuse team at LLN for a confidential evaluation.
-We partner with vetted abuse-litigation firms in all 50 states.
+- Free Case Review – Contact the youth treatment center abuse team through LLN for a confidential consultation to discuss the claims laid by survivors and evaluate your legal options.
+To represent injured youth around the country, we partner with vetted abuse-litigation firms in all 50 states.

-- Evidence Preservation – Gather medical files, facility incident reports, eyewitness statements, photos, and digital communications.
+- Evidence Preservation – Gather medical files, facility incident reports, eyewitness statements, photos, digital communications, personal notes, communication logs, and facility records, as these are important for legal actions related to abuse cases.

-- Notice & Tolling – Your dedicated attorney sends preservation letters to prevent document shredding and may file to toll the statute of limitations if the survivor is still a minor.
+- Notice & Tolling – Our dedicated attorneys can send preservation letters to prevent document shredding and may file a motion to toll the statute of limitations if the abuse survivor is still a minor.

-- Complaint Filing – The legal team drafts a complaint alleging negligence, civil-rights violations, assault, battery, and the violation of any state-law child-abuse statutes.
+- Complaint Filing – Our legal team drafts a complaint alleging negligence, civil rights violations, assault, battery, and the violation of any state law or child abuse statutes.

 - Discovery & Expert Testimony—We can take staff depositions, review training manuals, and work with experts to analyze restraint protocols or psychological damage.